Let’s take you on a tour of some of the perfect Riyadh restaurants.

 The Globe Restaurant

-The Globe is your ticket if you’re looking to enjoy an elaborate dining experience.
+The Globe is your ticket if you want to enjoy an elaborate dining experience.
 Located inside the golden glass orb atop the Al Faisaliah Tower, the spectacle alone is worth the trip.

 It is also the home of the hugely popular afternoon tea set, served against the panoramic views of the city.

-What can be more exquisite than sipping on a cup of refreshing specialty tea, enjoying a sumptuous dessert, all the while perched 240 meters up in the sky?
+What can be more exquisite than sipping on a cup of refreshing specialty tea and enjoying a sumptuous dessert while perched 240 meters up in the sky?

 Lusin Restaurant

-It offers distinctive flavors of the Armenian culture.
-Even with its prestigious status, the venue maintains an intimate and warm feel.
+It offers distinctive flavors of Armenian culture.
+The venue maintains an intimate and warm feel even with its prestigious status.

 This feeling is largely contributed to by the soft golden lighting and a cozy natural interior that features stone slabs with poetry inscribed in Armenian.